aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 * Transit Gateway
 * WAFv2

+### Configuration features

+* Use `GroupingTagKey` parameter in `lib/config.json` to group EC instances in separate individual dashboards.
+The value of the parameter should be a tag key and the instances will be grouped by value on individual dashboards.
+* Use `CustomEC2TagKeys` parameter array in `lib/config.json` to specify additional tag information that will be shown in the EC2 Instance header on the dashboard to help you better identify the instance.
+The parameter should contain an array of tag keys which will be shown in the header in case that tag is set for the instance.

 ## How it works

 1. `data/resource_collector.py` is used to call the Resource Groups Tagging API and to generate the configuration file.